Covid-19: The Prompt That Moved University Teaching Online

 Leading us to question: how can education continue in a pandemic?

-Finally there is a question of access to online teaching as this requires sufficient internet connection and ability to log into the platforms for free.
+Finally, there is a question of access to online teaching as this requires a sufficient internet connection and the ability to log into the platforms for free.
 Students will be highly unwilling to sign onto platforms with extra costs.
-Meaning if departments can they need to make use of more interactive features of virtual platforms they already have such as Blackboard or Canvas, or fund extra institutional access for staff for platforms such as Zoom / Bluejeans etc. Students with learning difficulties may struggle to make the switch quickly to a new learning platform they are unfamiliar with.
+Meaning that departments can need to make use of more interactive features of virtual platforms they already have such as Blackboard or Canvas, or fund extra-institutional access for staff for platforms such as Zoom / Bluejeans etc. Students with learning difficulties may struggle to make the switch quickly to a new learning platform they are unfamiliar with.
 Although, with careful thought and planning, a well-constructed course can provide an active learning environment that in some ways exceeds the benefits of the live classroom for those with accessibility issues (in a later blog I will discuss how to be interactive for online teaching).

 Universities are not only teaching institutions but also research and collaborative spaces.

 There are advantages to be gained from switching more towards online conferences.
 Firstly, this increases the number and range of people who can attend.
 There is a certain elitism to those who are funded for attending conferences and those who are not.
-Parents, carers and those with mental health difficulties, increase their ability to participate in academic dialogue and have greater opportunities to present their research.
-Online conference could allow for a greater equalising of relations within academia and also open up academia to other voices in the field.
+Parents, carers and those with mental health difficulties increase their ability to participate in academic dialogue and have greater opportunities to present their research.
+The online conferences could allow for a greater equalising of relations within academia and also open up academia to other voices in the field.

-For now, it appears universities are going to have to make short term knee jerk decisions on what courses or conferences to cancel or continue.
+For now, it appears universities are going to have to make short-term knee-jerk decisions on what courses or conferences to cancel or continue.
 Given the technology and platforms we have available, there is little need for emergency meetings and confusion and fear among students and academics.
-If nothing else, the Corona Virus has shown the shortcomings of slow implementation of digital platforms to our educational and academic practices.
+If nothing else, the Corona Virus has shown the shortcomings of the slow implementation of digital platforms in our educational and academic practices.